refractionPOINT/lce_doc/docs/user_addons.md

 Once in place, you can refer to it using the `op: lookup` D&R rule with a reference to your add-on looking like `resource: lcr://lookup/my-lookup-name`.

-The lookup structure is very simple, it should be a dictionary where each key is a value that can be matched while the value associated with the key is any type of metadata you would like reported in association with this particular match.
-Here is an example:
+Lookups support two structure.
+A simple one, which is just newline-separated values, and a complex one which allows you to associate metadata with each element.
+When uploading a lookup through the API, the data can be either the flat newline-separated values, or a JSON dictionary.
+The JSON dictionary should contain every element you want to lookup as keys, and the metadata you want associated as JSON values to those keys.

+Here is an example of this complex format:
 ```yaml
 evil.com: some evil website, definitely bad
 example.com: